-Welcome to T3's OnePlus Nord review.
-The OnePlus Nord proves that mid-range handsets are having a moment.
-Screens, chipsets and camera lenses are getting cheaper all the time, which means you can get a lot more for your money – and that makes it harder to justify splashing out on a flagship.
+This OnePlus Nord review ultimately proves that you don't need to spend big on a flagship handset.
+Mid-range phones are thriving.
+Screens, chipsets and camera lenses are getting cheaper all the time, so finally you can get a lot more bang for your buck – making it even harder to justify breaking the bank for a pricey flagship.

-And, while the OnePlus flagships like the OnePlus 8 Pro aren't going anywhere, OnePlus is joining Google, Apple and Samsung in jumping into the competitive mid-range market too, and it's a segment that's now busier than ever.
+And, while the OnePlus flagships like the OnePlus 8 Pro or the more recent OnePlus 9 Pro aren't going anywhere, they're branching out into the competitive world of mid-range smartphones, joining Google, Apple and Samsung in the segment that's now busier than ever.

 If you're thinking of buying the OnePlus Nord in 2021, then this will be an invaluable resource for you.
 Right now the mid-range phone market is getting fuller and fuller and that means choosing between all the devices on offer becomes harder and harder.
 This OnePlus Nord review will hopefully make that choice easier for many.